isomerpages/govtech-stp/_rgl-indonesia/00c-rgl-faq.md

 Travellers must have remained in Indonesia for at least 14 days prior to departure for Singapore.
 They must monitor their health status before departure from Indonesia, and not depart for Singapore if feeling unwell.
 They must also undergo a pre-departure PCR test in Indonesia at least once within 72 hours before departure, and obtain a certificate of having tested negative for COVID-19 from healthcare institutions in Indonesia listed at [ANNEX A](#annexa).

+#### 22. I was recently diagnosed with COVID-19 infection.
+When can I travel into Singapore?

+You should schedule your travel into Singapore at least 21 days after your date of COVID-19 diagnosis, based on your first positive PCR test. **For example, if the date of your swab which yielded your first positive PCR test is on 1 Nov (Day 1), you should only depart for Singapore on 22 Nov (Day 22) and onwards.
+You should not travel if feeling unwell.**

+Travellers with a recent diagnosis of COVID-19 infection in the past 21 days will be denied boarding on flights bound for Singapore.

-#### 22. What documentation do I need to present before I depart from Indonesia to Singapore?
+#### 23. What documentation do I need to present before I depart from Indonesia to Singapore?

 Travellers are required to produce the following documents at the airlines/ferries check-in counter and immigration counter:
  - A valid SafeTravel Pass approval letter (the date of entry into Singapore must fall within the period of entry stated in the letter);